xvyslo05-zz/cypress-intro-test/README.md

 ### Forking

-Do not forget to fork this repo and create a pull request, when the work is done.
+Do not forget to fork this repo before you star working and create a pull request when the work is done.
 Try to commit frequently.

 ### Test cases